veit/jupyter-tutorial/docs/productive/packaging/upload-install.rst

 README
 ~~~~~~

-Please also check whether the ``README.rst`` is displayed correctly on the test
+Also check whether the ``README.rst`` is displayed correctly on the test PyPI
-PyPI page.
+page.

 PyPI
 ----